 Plutio allows you to send invoices any time you need, with the option to create subscription plans for recurring payments.
 Plutio is integrated with Square, Stripe, and Paypal, but your client can also process payments directly through their bank account.
 The lack of constrictions gives you lots of flexibility in how you shape future collaborations.

 Dubsado offers you such freedom as well, but it goes one step further and arms you with pre–made templates for payment plans: Pay in Full, Fixed, Deposit, 50/50, and Three installments.
 If that doesn’t satisfy your needs, you can create your own template, which will save you time in the future.

-TLDR: Plutio pricing options are more expensive, but they’re also more beneficial for businesses with big teams.
+TLDR: Plutio is more expensive, but it’s also more beneficial for businesses with big teams.